 The LoRaWAN Regional Parameters specification defines 64 channels for the U.S. region.
 However, it is possible to use an eight-channel gateway.
 When an eight-channel gateway is used, end devices on a LoRaWAN network cannot know in advance which channel the gateway is listening to before receiving the channel mask from the network.
 In this case, an end device is likely to send uplinks on channels that will not be received.

 This situation may occur with any end device operating on a LoRaWAN network.
 However the LoRa Basics Modem-E can automatically send uplinks to comply with the user configuration.
-For instance, when ALC Sync is enabled, the Modem will automatically send ALC Sync request uplinks.
-Understand, though, that uplink loss due to the limited number of channels monitored by the gateway may artificially degrade the behavior of some modem features.
+For instance, when Clock Sync is enabled, the Modem will automatically send Clock Sync request uplinks.
+Be aware that uplink loss due to the limited number of channels monitored by the gateway may artificially degrade the behavior of some modem features.

 To enable this LoRa Basics Modem-E feature, take the following steps: